xieyuheng/inner/source/_posts/note/category-theory/categorical-semantics.md

 First we need to model category theory in the language.

-We call the language in which we are trying to model category theory the hosting language.
+We call the language in which we are trying to model category theory **the host**.

-We can not relay on the type system of the hosting language.
+We can not relay on the type system of the host.

+My plan is that we first implement constructive set theory in the host.